-There are really only two seasons that Russians experience throughout a year: winter and summer, since spring and autumn do not last as long in Russia as they do in other nations.
 The transitions from winter temperatures to those of summer happen rather quickly, and vice versa.
 Winters in Russia can be particularly harsh even for ESL teachers with winter weather experience; with temperatures averaging around -15°C in the major cities, it is much colder in Northern Russia.
 Summer temperatures in Moscow usually do not reach higher than 30°C.

 Natural Disasters in Russia